kalixia/Grapi/README.md

 RaWSAG analyzes your JAX-RS source code and generate some code in order to expose your JAX-RS resources through [Netty](http://netty.io) 4.

+### Introduction

+Basically RaWSAG generates some optimized Java code for ease of use of JAX-RS resources through Netty.

+There is no runtime dependency on any JAX-RS provider (*actually only a small one on Jersey UriTemplate class which will be removed later on*) and RaWSAG is not a JAX-RS provider.

+RaWSAG avoids the introspection *crap* and generate Java source code that will work according to the JAX-RS resources.
+When some JAX-RS features aren't used, some Java code is dropped from the generated source code in order to both reduce complexity of the generated source code, but also in order to improve performance and maintenance of code.

 Additionally, RaWSAG can generate a [Dagger](https://github.com/square/dagger) module in order to simplify even more the use of the generated code.